Ignite-Laboratories/Enigmaneering/enigma2/E2S0 - Data Indexes.md

 of us _joy_ as co-observers through the cosmic void of space and time.  _Joy,_ in that sense, _is_ stability - making it the direct _target_ of all synthesis and the _prime directive_ of existence.

+I'm not just waxing poetically - I quite literally mean what I say!
+Joy is elicited from both alignment and chaos - when the notes strike just the right chord, or when the dissonance breaks the tension.
+Joy is both the driver of love and the destroyer of hearts, making it a powerful tool to be weilded with great _responsibly_ - yet, in clever hands, can bring immense light to the world.

 _Thank you_ for everything _**you**_ have already catalogged for reality to _**en**joy!_  It is so very appreciated =)

 ### The Index Printer